infina-pfa/infina-pfa-be/docs/api/debt-api-documentation.md

 ### 6. Get Monthly Payment

-Retrieves the total monthly debt payment amount for the authenticated user.
+Calculates and retrieves the total monthly debt payment amount for the authenticated user.

 **Endpoint:** `GET /debts/monthly-payment`